Our customers say it best.

 Juan Claudio Nino

 “We rely on…Phase Equilibria Diagrams for both our research and in teaching.”

 We rely on access to Phase Equilibria Diagrams for both our research and in teaching.
-In my research, we utilize on a weekly basis.
+In my research, we utilize them on a weekly basis.
 Students are often synthesizing compounds for solid state battery work and need to select appropriate process temperatures based on guidance from phase diagrams.
-In my research on glasses as catalysts for diesel particulate filters access to phase diagrams has been invaluable for selecting compositions and in devising ne glass formulations.
+In my research on glasses as catalysts for diesel particulate filters access to phase diagrams has been invaluable for selecting compositions and in devising new glass formulations.
 I also use Phase Equilibria Diagrams in my teaching.
 I regularly illustrate concepts in materials processing by utilizing phase diagrams.
 I also use them in teaching students how to decipher ternary phase diagrams.
 I strongly support continuation of the ACerS-NIST phase diagram project.

 Paul J. McGinn

 “…an invaluable resource for materials scientists and engineers.”

 “Phase diagrams are critical to understanding stability, developing processing procedures and identifying new materials.
 Having a compilation of the available phase equilibrium data that are reviewed and searchable is an invaluable resource for materials scientists and engineers.”

 “...saves me a lot of time...“

 “Trying to work without consulting a phase diagram first is like trying to travel without a map…”

 “Trying to work without consulting a phase diagram first is like trying to travel without a map—and ACerS is the best source of maps around— it’s the Rand McNally Atlas of ceramics.”